Fitzhenry History, Family Crest & Coats of Arms

 Early Origins of the Fitzhenry family

 The surname Fitzhenry was first found in County Wexford (Irish: Loch Garman), founded by Vikings as Waesfjord, and located in Southeastern Ireland, in the province of Leinster, where they were granted lands by Strongbow on his invasion of Ireland in 1172.

 Early History of the Fitzhenry family

-Another 159 words (11 lines of text) covering the years 120 and 1206 are included under the topic Early Fitzhenry History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fitzhenry research.
+Another 80 words (6 lines of text) covering the years 120 and 1206 are included under the topic Early Fitzhenry History in all our PDF Extended History products and printed products wherever possible.

 Fitzhenry Spelling Variations

 During the Middle Ages, a single person often had their name recorded by church officials and scribes many different ways.
 Names were typically spelt as they sounded, which resulted in many different spelling variations.
 The many versions of the name Fitzhenry to have been recorded over the years include: Fitzhenry, Fitz Harris and others.

 Early Notables of the Fitzhenry family (pre 1700)